John 5: The fourfold witness (verses 31–47)

 Theologian Albert Barnes notes that "the ancient fathers of the Church and the generality of modern commentators have regarded our Lord as the prophet promised in these verses [of Deuteronomy]".
 Commentators have also explored whether the contrast to be emphasized is a contrast between the person of Moses and the person of Jesus, or between Moses understood as the author of scriptural writings and Jesus, who did not write but whose testimony was his 'sayings'.
 Bengel's Gnomen argues that in John 5:47, Moses' writings (Γράμμασιν) are placed in antithesis to Jesus' words (ῥήμασι): "Often more readily is belief attached to a letter previously received, than to a discourse heard for the first time".
-However, the Cambridge Bible for Schools and Colleges is critical of this approach:
+However, Plummer is critical of this approach: